 The provisions of the 1940 Act classify investments further based on the level of ownership that we maintain in a particular portfolio company.
-As defined in the 1940 Act, a company is deemed as "non-affiliated" when we own less than 5% of a portfolio company's voting securities and "affiliated" when we own 5% or more of a portfolio company's voting securities.
+As defined in the 1940 Act, a company is deemed as "non-affiliated" when we own less than 5% of a portfolio company's voting securities.

 Security is exempt from registration under Rule 144A promulgated under the Securities Act.
-The security may be resold in transactions that are exempt from registration, normally to qualified
+The security may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.

-Institutional buyers.